Ph.D. in Sociology

-With a low graduate student-faculty ratio, the department offers students the opportunity to work closely with a dynamic, high-quality research-oriented faculty who have a wide range of interests.
+The department offers students the opportunity to work closely with a dynamic, high-quality research-oriented faculty who have a wide range of interests.
 We invite students to collaborate with faculty members on theoretical and empirical research.
 Students and faculty often work with community groups and government agencies to promote progressive social change.

 Students also benefit from: